ThomasByr/RL-CartPole/README.md

 SET PATH=C:\tools\cuda\bin;%PATH%
 ```

-Also make sure the [compute capability](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capabilities) of the GPU isn't slowing down the hole process due to the (non)atomicity of certain operations.
+Also make sure the [compute capability](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capabilities) of the GPU isn't slowing down the hole process due to the (non)atomicity of some operations.
 Furthermore, using GPU isn't going to be particularly helpfull with a small number of features to train (we have only 1027 features in total to train, which is a very small number).
 Benefits will increase as the number of features to train goes [past 4000](https://stackoverflow.com/questions/55749899/training-a-simple-model-in-tensorflow-gpu-slower-than-cpu) or so.

 ## 🧪 Testing